Prostate Artery Embolization (PAE)

 What are the risks involved with Prostate Artery Embolization?

 Studies have shown prostate artery embolization to have lower side effects and risks than alternatives such as transurethral resection of the prostate.
-These procedures should only be performed by trained, experienced, certified radiologists, such as Dr. Lee and Dr. Nwosu of the Vascular Institute of Virginia.
+These procedures should only be performed by trained, experienced, certified radiologists, such as our providers at the Vascular Institute of Virginia.

 Patients experience “post-PAE syndrome” for days following the procedure.
 These can include nausea, vomiting, fever, pelvic pain, or painful or frequent urination.